MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch.md

 > [!WARNING]
 > Setting SkipResultToRank higher than the number of players contained within the leaderboard will cause the leaderboard data to return with zero rows.

+## Call GetLeaderboard()

 Now that we have all of the pieces together we can call the `GetLeaderboard(XboxLiveUser user, string statName, LeaderboardQuery query)` function.

 The `GetSocialLeaderboard(XboxLiveUSer user, string statName, string socialGroup, LeaderboardQuery query)` function has one extra parameter called socialGroup.
 This string acts as a relationship filter on the returned data.
 The acceptable values for socialGroup are as follows:

-- "all": this will return a leaderboard filtered to the XboxLiveUser's friends
+- "all": Returns a leaderboard filtered to the XboxLiveUser's friends.
-- "favorite": this will return a leaderboard filtered to the XboxLiveUser's favorite friends
+- "favorite": Returns a leaderboard filtered to the XboxLiveUser's favorite friends.

 You can use the `LeaderboardTypes` enum in the `Microsoft.Xbox.Services.Client` namespace to label your leaderboards socialGroup and then use the `LeaderboardHelper` class function `GetSocialGroupFromLeaderboardType(LeaderboardTypes leaderboardType)` to pull out the appropriate string.